E-commerce Tracking with GA4: Enhanced E-commerce Setup

 GA4 e-commerce data and conversion funnel analysis

-Why Isn’t Standard Tracking Enough?
+Why Standard Tracking Isn’t Enough?
 The Enhanced E-commerce Difference

 Özellik Standart GA4 İzleme GA4 Enhanced E-commerce